aliev/baker/README.md

 ## Template Structure

+Files with the double extension `.j2` (the minijinja extension) will be processed by the template engine.
+For example, files with extensions like `main.py.j2` or even `.dockerignore.j2` (since these are effectively files with double extensions) will be processed and copied as `main.py` and `.dockerignore`, respectively.

+You can leverage all the features of the template engine in file names, including conditions and filters, for example: `{% if baker.create_main_file %}main.py{% endif %}` will create a file only if `create_main_file` is true (answered as `yes`).

 ```
 template/
 ├── baker.json           # Template configuration
 ├── .bakerignore         # Files to ignore (optional)
-├── .dockerfile.j2       # The template file will be processed
+├── .dockerignore.j2     # The template file will be processed as `.dockerignore`
-├── main.py.j2           # The template file will be processed
+├── tests.py.j2          # The template file will be processed as `tests.py`
+├── {% if baker.create_main_file %}main.py{% endif %}
-├── template.j2          # This file will not be processed but just copied
+├── template.j2          # This file will not be processed but will be copied as is
 ├── hooks/               # Template hooks (optional)
 │   ├── pre_gen_project
 │   └── post_gen_project
-└── ... template files ...
+└── ... other template files ...
 ```

 ## Configuration